3 - Set up a project: The Starter Template

 What is Schema?

-Schema is a set of definitions which represent your game’s objects in SpatialOS as SpatialOS entities.
-Schema is defined in .schema files and written in schemalang.
-When you use the GDK, the schema files and their contents are generated automatically so you do not have to write or edit schema files manually.
+Schema is a set of definitions which represent your game’s objects in SpatialOS as entities.
+Schema is defined in .schema files and written in schemalang by the GDK.
+Select Schema from the GDK toolbar and the GDK generates schema files and their contents for you, so you do not have to write or edit schema files manually.

-You can find out more about schema in the GDK schema documentation
+You can find out more about schema, including how to generate it from the command line, making schema work with source control, and how to exclude certain directories from schema in the GDK schema documentation

-A SpatialOS entity (usually just called an “entity”) is the SpatialOS equivalent of an Unreal Actor.
+An entity is the SpatialOS equivalent of an Unreal Actor.
 It’s made up of a set of SpatialOS components.
 Each component stores data about the entity.
-(Note that SpatialOS components are not the same thing as Unreal Components.)
+(Note that SpatialOS components are not the same thing as Unreal Actor Components.)